Do Capterra and Software Advice Generate Real Leads? Is Advertising and Reviews Worth It

 Cost of Advertising on Capterra

 Capterra charges per click, and the average CPC is different depending how popular your category.
-In competitive categories, anything below $20 per click puts you at the bottom with minimal to no traffic.
+In competitive categories, anything below $20 per click puts you at the bottom with almost no traffic.
 I tried to run a campaign with $5 bid for TMS and got only 2 clicks in 1 month.
 A $20 bid is a safe starting point.
-Capterra gives real time bidding insights, showing your position right away and you can adjust on the spot.
+Also, Capterra gives real time bidding insights, showing your position right away and you can adjust on the spot.

 When it comes to position, I normally went for #2-4 and not #1, it was my “sweet spot”.
-Most serious buyers would click 3-4 companies and compare, therefore no need to overpay just to be on the first spot.
+Most serious buyers would click 3-4 companies and compare, therefore no need to overpay just to be in the first spot.

 In addition, Capterra offers managed PPC services but I preferred to handle campaigns myself since the platform is easy to use and don’t require much time to manage.